Getting Started

 .

-The following options affect both decoding and encoding.
+The options below provide control over both decoding and encoding behaviors.

 option (default value: "ignore"